-Here’s some good free and public domain image websites to use with students:
+Here are some good free and public domain image websites to use on your own blog or with students:

 Clicking on an image or media file on Wikimedia Commons takes you to the information page for that file.
 This is where you’ll find the information supplied by the uploader, including the copyright status, the copyright owner, and the license conditions.

-The following image from Wikimedia Commons is license under GNU Free Documentation and Creative Commons ShareAlike 3.0.
+The following image from Wikimedia Commons is licensed under GNU Free Documentation and Creative Commons ShareAlike 3.0.

 A special rights statement — ‘No known copyright restrictions’ — was created to provide a copyright framework allowing institutions to add their photos to Flickr Commons and define how the public could use their work through their own rights statement.